Special Lifetimes and Bounds

 struct Counter<'a> { counter: &'a mut i32 } impl<'a> Counter<'a> { fn increment(&mut self) { *self.counter += 1; } } fn main() { let mut num = 0; let mut counter = Counter { counter: &mut num }; counter.increment(); println!("{num}"); // prints 1 }

-That's fine, but you'll notice that the impl
+That's fine, but you'll notice that the impl block doesn't actually use the 'a lifetime anywhere.

 Therefore, we can simplify things by writing the following instead: